anlianguzova/BI_project_reticulata/README.md

 ### Data reformatting

 [BBMap/BBTools](https://jgi.doe.gov/data-and-tools/software-tools/bbtools/bb-tools-user-guide/bbmap-guide/)(v.
-39.01) was used for ID correction of reads and filtering of rnaSPAdes results.
+39.01) was used for ID correction of short paired-end reads and filtering of rnaSPAdes results (removal of assembled sequences with unknown nucleotides).
 Scripts are available in the [repository](/Scripts/Host's%20ganglia%20transcriptome%20/Quality%20control%20and%20trimming%20).

-### Quality control and library preparation
+### Short paired-end reads libraries quality control and preparation

 [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) (v.
 0.12.1) was utilized to spot potential problems in sequencing datasets.